 |A scientific calculator|

-Awarded for innovative instructional and/or enrichment activities that will enhance the learning experience of District 50 students.
+Awarded for innovative instructional and/or enrichment activities that will enhance the learning experience of Westminster Public Schools students.
 Educators who are by nature very creative people, often lack the resources to fund their ideas.

 |Prizes for a chess (and other) tournament|